-- development project or subdivision on only part of a lot (an un-subdivided parcel) to design and provide access through the remainder of the parcel not proposed for land development at the time, or reserve such future access by easement or right-of-way. - (b) Where land proposed to be subdivided or developed includes only part of the tract owned or intended for subdivision or development by the sub-divider or land developer, a tentative plan of a future road system for the portion not slated for immediate subdivision or land development consideration shall be required by the administrative official.
-When such tentative plan is required, it shall be prepared and submitted by the sub-divider or land developer no later than the time of submission of lot subdivision or development plan approval, whichever occurs first. - (c) Access improvements such as deceleration lanes, dedicated left-turning lanes, center turn lanes, merge lanes, signalization, etc., required as deemed necessary for safe traffic operations by the administrative official shall be installed at all entrance roads into a development where warranted.
+- (a) The entire parcel, rather than simply a particular project, shall be considered in formulating and approving access plans.
+To this end, the administrative official may require a development project or subdivision on only part of a lot (an un-subdivided parcel) to design and provide access through the remainder of the parcel not proposed for land development at the time, or reserve such future access by easement or right-of-way. - (b) Where land proposed to be subdivided or developed includes only part of the tract owned or intended for subdivision or development by the sub-divider or land developer, a tentative plan of a future road system for the portion not slated for immediate subdivision or land development consideration shall be required by the administrative official.
+When such tentative plan is required, it shall be prepared and submitted by the sub-divider or land developer no later than the time of submission of lot subdivision or development plan approval, whichever occurs first.

+- (c) Access improvements such as deceleration lanes, dedicated left-turning lanes, center turn lanes, merge lanes, signalization, etc., required as deemed necessary for safe traffic operations by the administrative official shall be installed at all entrance roads into a development where warranted.
 The County Engineer shall use the current version of the Georgia Department of Transportation Regulations for Driveway and Encroachment Control, section 4.9, "Auxiliary Turn Lanes," as may be amended from time to time, as a basis for determining whether deceleration lanes and other lanes are required; unless otherwise determined appropriate, if the DOT driveway regulations would require an improvement if the road were a state route, the director shall require the same such improvements which are as follows. - (d) Right-turn deceleration lanes.
 Right turn deceleration lanes must be constructed at no cost to the county if the daily site generated right turn volumes (RTV) based on the Institute of Transportation Engineers' publication Trip Generation (assuming a reasonable distribution of entry volumes) meet or exceed the values shown in the table below:

-of chary volumes, most of exceed the values shown in the table below.
-Posted Speed Annual Average Daily Traffic (AADT) (miles per hour) 2 Lane Routes More than 2-Lan es on Main Road < 6,000 > or = 6,000 < 10,000 > or = 10,000 35 or less 200 RTV daily 100 RTV daily 200 RTV daily 100 RTV daily 40 to 50 150 RTV daily 75 RTV daily 150 RTV daily 75 RTV daily 55 to 60 100 RTV daily 50 RTV daily 100 RTV daily 50 RTV daily or = 65 Always Always Always Always
+Posted Speed Annual Average Daily Traffic (AADT) (miles per hour) 2 Lane Routes More than 2-Lanes on Main Road < 6,000 > or = 6,000 < 10,000 > or = 10,000 35 or less 200 RTV daily 100 RTV daily 200 RTV daily 100 RTV daily 40 to 50 150 RTV daily 75 RTV daily 150 RTV daily 75 RTV daily 55 to 60 100 RTV daily 50 RTV daily 100 RTV daily 50 RTV daily or = 65 Always Always Always Always